spatie/laravel-feed/README.md

             'language' => 'en-US',

             /*
+             * The image to display for the feed.
+For Atom feeds, this is displayed as
+             * a banner/logo; for RSS and JSON feeds, it's displayed as an icon.
+             * An empty value omits the image attribute from the feed.
+             */
+            'image' => '',

+            /*
+             * The format of the feed.
+Acceptable values are 'rss', 'atom', or 'json'.
+             */
+            'format' => 'atom',

+            /*
              * The view that will render the feed.
              */
             'view' => 'feed::atom',

             /*
-             * The type to be used in the <link> tag */
+             * The type to be used in the <link> tag.
+Set to an empty string to automatically
+             * determine the correct value.
+             */
-            'type' => 'application/atom+xml',
+            'type' => '',

             /*
-             * The content type for the feed response */
+             * The content type for the feed response.
+Set to an empty string to automatically
+             * determine the correct value.
+             */
-            'content-type' => 'application/xml',
+            'content-type' => '',
         ],
     ],
 ];